Search our website

 • Misspelling the same word in different ways.

-• Confusing similarly-spelt or sounding words, eg: bred and bread.
+• Confusing similarly-spelt or sounding words, e.g: bred and bread.

 • Difficulty recognising commonly used words.